 One pound of broccoli stems is about 8-10 thick stems.
 I used Peanut Oil (affiliate link) but Grapeseed Oil (affiliate link) would also be good for this recipe.
 Use Gluten-Free Soy Sauce (affiliate link) and Gluten-Free Hoisin Sauce (affiliate link) if needed.
 Most grocery stores will have some brand of Chile Garlic Sauce (affiliate link).
 I would use Golden Monkfruit Sweetener (affiliate link) for this recipe, but use the sweetener you prefer.

 This recipe created by Kalyn to feed her craving for broccoli stems.

 Amount Per Serving: Calories: 87Total Fat: 4gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 0mgSodium: 357mgCarbohydrates: 11gFiber: 4gSugar: 3gProtein: 3g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you’re making this recipe for a low-carb eating plan or the South Beach Diet, you’ll need to use an approved sweetener.
-Hoisin sauce is relatively high in sugar, but since the amount per serving in this recipe is only half a teaspoon, I would still consider this okay for South Beach or low-carb diets.
+If you’re making the broccoli stems recipe for a low-carb eating plan or the original South Beach Diet, you’ll need to use an approved sweetener.
+Hoisin sauce is relatively high in sugar, but since the amount per serving in this recipe is only half a teaspoon, I would consider this okay for South Beach or low-carb diets.